DeepEMD: Differentiable Earth Mover's Distance for Few-Shot Learning: Our Method

 In order to embed the optimal matching problem into a neural network for end-to-end training, it is important to make the solution of the optimal matching $\tilde{\mathcal{X}}$ differentiable with respect to the problem parameter $\theta$.
 As is indicated by \cite{barratt2018differentiability}, we can apply the implicit function theorem \cite{barratt2018differentiability,dontchev2009implicit,krantz2012implicit} on the optimality (KKT) conditions to obtain the Jacobian.
 For the sake of completeness, we transform the optimization in Equation~\eqref{emd_ori} to a compact matrix form:

 Here $x \in \mathbb{R}^n$ is our optimization variable, with $n = m \times k$ representing the total number of matching flows in $\mathcal{X}$. $\theta$ is the problem parameter that relates to the earlier layers in a differentiable way. $Ax = b$ represents the equality constraints and $Gx \leqslant h$ denotes the inequality constraint in Equation~\eqref{emd_ori}.
-Specifically, to construct the compact matrix form of the original optimization, we can build up the sparse matrix below for the equality constraints:
+Accordingly, the Lagrangian of the LP problem in Equation~\eqref{lp} is given by: